-Most X-rays have a wavelength ranging from 0.01 to 10 nanometers (3×1016 Hz to 3×1019 Hz), corresponding to energies in the range 100 eV to 100 keV.
+Most X-rays have a wavelength ranging from 0.01 to 10 nanometers (3×1016 Hz to 3×1019 Hz), corresponding to energies from 100 eV to 100 keV.
 X-ray wavelengths are shorter than those of UV rays and typically longer than those of gamma rays.
 The distinction between X-rays and gamma rays is not so simple and has changed in recent decades.
 According to the currently valid definition, X-rays are emitted by electrons outside the nucleus, while gamma rays are emitted by the nucleus.

 Shielding of X-rays